TommyMart/QuizNight_Terminal_App/readme.md

 ### Other Cards

-Some other cards used in project management trello board but not mentioned above are:
+Some other cards used in the project management Trello board but not mentioned above are:

 ##### Project Planning
-Due date: 24th of May
+Due date: 24th of May\
 Completion: 24th of May
 ##### Package research
 Due date: 27th of May\